MarcusJones/py2jnb/README.md

 # Features after forking:
-- New token recognized for code cells `#%%` used in [Spyder](https://github.com/spyder-ide) and PyCharm scientific mode.
+- New token recognized for code cells, defined by `#%%`, used in [Spyder](https://github.com/spyder-ide) and PyCharm scientific mode.

 *Original source repo readme follows*
 ***************